golkelj/data-science-fundamentals/nn.md

 ```

 ### Backpropagation
-Backpropagation is the crucial step in training a neural network where the network learns from its mistakes.
+Backpropagation is the crucial step in training a neural network, where the network learns from its mistakes.
 After the forward propagation step, we have the network's predictions, and we can calculate how far off these predictions are from the actual values using the Loss function.

 The core idea of backpropagation is to take this calculated error (the "Loss") and propagate it backwards through the network, layer by layer.
 As we move backward, we calculate the gradient of the Loss function with respect to each of the network's parameters (weights and biases).
 The gradient essentially tells us in which direction, and by how much, we need to adjust each parameter to reduce the error.